squinkylabs/SqHarmony/docs/phasepatterns.md

 When Phase Patterns had a polyphony of "n", there are always "n" clock shifters.
 When the input clock is polyphonic, then there are "n" clock processing units.
 When the RIBs trigger inputs(s) are polyphonic there will be "n" RIBs generators.

 And, of course, each shifter outputs on a different channel of the polyphonic clock output.
-So the polyphony of the output will be the same as the number if shifters.
+So the polyphony of the output will be the same as the number of shifters.

-You can also see that there is a frequency measure in between the clock and the shifter.
+You can also see in the block diagram that there is a frequency measure in between the clock and the shifter.
 The shifter needs to know the input frequency so that it can interpret [0..1] as [0..full] period.

-### More about polyphony
+## More about polyphony

 Because any of the inputs can be monophonic or polyphonic, and because Phase Patterns is kind of odd anyway, the polyphonic possibilities are be a little difficult to understand.
 Here are a couple of "simple" configurations for illustration.

-#### All inputs mono except clock in is n voice polyphonic
+### All inputs mono except clock in is n voice polyphonic

 The clock output will have n voices.
 There will be n clock shifters, but only one RIB generator.